Dobiasd/treebomination/README.md

 ## Origin story

 From some unbridled thoughts:

 - A Decision tree is a fancy way of having nested `if` statements.
 - A simple logistic regression on a one-dimensional input acts like a fuzzy threshold (or an `if` statement).
 - A neuron in an artificial neural network acts can act as a single logistic regression node.

 The following idea arose: There should be a morphism from binary decision trees to neural networks, it should™️ be possible to emulate every decision tree with a neural network, i.e., derive the network architecture from the tree and initialize the weights and biases such that the output of the network is similar to the output of the tree.

 ## Structure of the generated neural networks

 There might be much more intelligent ways to "encode" a decision tree as a neural network, but treebomination uses the following approach.

+Each decision node from the tree is simulated by two neurons (each one represented as a dense layer with a singleton shape).
+The threshold-ish behavior results from the neuron having a very high input weight (steep and "sudden" sigmoid) and the bias chosen such that the "middle" of the sigmoid falls into the (scaled) threshold value.
+The output values (booleans, encoded as fuzzy 0 and 1) signal if this path of the tree is taken.
+For subsequent neurons, this incoming signal is multiplied onto their output value, such that not-taken paths are silenced for further output.
+The final neurons just output a constant tensor (intended result).
+Adding them all up gives the final result, which works because only one path is taken anyway.

+Initializing the neural network this way makes it output (almost) the exact same predictions as the tree does.

 Even a very simple (`max_depth=3`) `DecisionTreeRegressor` like the following: